Najeeb-Sulaiman/vps/k3s/k3s-setup.md

 `Traefik` should be running in the `kube-system` namespace.

 ### Save kubeconfig for local access to avoid using `sudo`
-Using `sudo` with `Kubectl/Helm` is often unnecessary if you move your K3s kubeconfig to your home directory.
+Using `sudo` with `kubectl/helm` commands is often unnecessary if you move your K3s kubeconfig to your home directory.
 This allows you to run Helm commands as a regular user, which is more secure:
 ```bash
 mkdir -p ~/.kube
 sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config